pnp/powershell/documentation/Connect-PnPOnline.md

 ```

 ### -Interactive
-Connects to the Azure AD using interactive login, allowing you to authenticate using multi-factor authentication.
+Connects to the Entra ID (Azure AD) using interactive login, allowing you to authenticate using multi-factor authentication.
 This parameter has preference over \`-UseWebLogin\`.

 ```yaml